mdekstrand/astral-filing-cabinet/README.md

 The Astral Filing Cabinet (AFC) is a means for working with large files through pointer files committed to Git.

+This software is just getting started and is fully of baby dragons who haven't had their breakfast.

 ## Remotes

 AFC plans to support pushing and pulling data from multiple types of remote